-GEOMORPHOLOGY AND ACTIVE GEOLOGICAL PROCESSES
+GEOMORPHOLOGY AND ACTIVE GEOLOGICAL PROCESSES SITE 078 - SITE 099 originate and develop.

-Geomorphology focuses on the study of landforms and their evolution as a result of Earth surface processes.
-The origin and development of landforms can be related to endogenous and exogenous processes.
-Biogenic activity may also play an important role in shaping landforms, as well as human action.
-Landforms are generally classified according to their genesis, geometry, the geomorphic factors that control them, and the climate system in which they originate and develop.
 The origin and evolution of landforms can be related to ongoing processes acting in a region.
 However, relict, or inherited landforms - shaped under environmental conditions or tectonic regimes different from present ones - often characterize landscapes making them extremely spectacular and attractive for non-specialists.
 In this respect, it should be emphasized that Geomorphology is also defined as the Science of Scenery and can significantly contribute to geotourism and geoheritage study initiatives.
 Geomorphology developed as a branch of Physical Geography and has its origin in the 19th century being the first studies focused primarily of fluvial processes and landforms.
 An important contribution to the understanding the changes occurring on the Earth surface was provided by William Morris Davis who introduced the 'cycle of erosion' in 1899, which describes mountain denudation through a sequence of stages resulting in peneplanation, and eventually followed relief 'rejuvenation' caused by uplift.
 This was the first attempt to look at landscapes with a process-based dynamic approach and, besides any criticism inherent in the theory, it became a milestone for future generations of geomorphologists.
-In the past few decades, geomorphological studies have increasingly shown societal implications including (i) the analysis and prediction of frequency and magnitude of geomorphic processes, which are of paramount importance in the context of climate change; (ii) the assessment of impacts of the ongoing global environmental change and human activities on land-scapes and Earth surface processes, with special emphasis on geohazards and geoheritage.
+In the past few decades, geomorphological studies have increasingly shown societal implications including (i) the analysis and prediction of frequency and magnitude of geomorphic processes, which are of paramount importance in the context of climate change; (ii) the assessment of impacts of the ongoing global environmental change and human activities on landscapes and Earth surface processes, with special emphasis on geohazards and geoheritage.
 This chapter shows an amazing collection of very diverse geosites which reflect the powerful action of geological processes and geomorphic agents that generated and controlled the development of outstanding landforms at different temporal and spatial scales.
 Highly scenic landforms, like the Uluru inselberg (Australia) and the Sugar Loaf monolith of Rio de Janeiro (Brazil) reflect the importance of rock control on landscape evolution.
 The same applies to the subaerial Shilin Karst (China), the Bemaraha Tsingy (Madagascar), the underground Slovenia Classical Karst, and the Sac Actun cave system (Mexico).
 As a result of intense river incision and differential erosion, highly scenic landscapes can be observed at the Grand Canyon (USA), Iguazú (Argentina/Brazil), and the Victoria waterfalls (Zambia/Zimbabwe).
 The Namib Sand Sea (Namibia) and the Lut Desert (Iran) are undoubtedly geosites of world importance in showing the long-lasting effects of aeolian processes in arid areas.
 Other geosites included in this chapter are linked to the combined action of other geomorphic agents, such as ice (Perito Moreno glacier, Argentina; Engadine rock glaciers, Switzerland), gravity (Vajont landslide, Italy; La Puerta del Diablo, El Salvador), and running waters (Okavango Delta, Botswana).
 The effects of chemical processes are demonstrated through examples of intriguing geomorphological features in Chile, Cuba and Turkey.
-Finally, landforms related to catastrophic glacial outburst floods are exemplified by the Channeled Scabland (USA) and the Jutulhogget Canyon (Norway).
+Finally, landforms related to catastrophic alacial outburst floods are exemplified by the Channeled Scabland (USA) and the Jutulhogaet Canyon (Norway).
 Mauro Soldati Università degli Studi di Modena e Reggio Emilia.
 Italy.
 President, International Association of Geomorphologists (IAG).
 IUGS Geological Heritage Sites voting member.
 Margaret Brocx Murdoch University.
 Australia.
+IUGS Geological Heritage Sites voting member.
+Geomorphology focuses on the study of landforms and their evolution as a result of Earth surface processes.
+The origin and development of landforms can be related to endogenous and exogenous processes.
+Biogenic activity may also play an important role in shaping landforms, as well as human action.
+Landforms are generally classified according to their genesis, geometry, the geomorphic factors that control them, and the climate system in which they